kiwi0fruit/pyappshare/README.md

 ## Automatic user-side install

 The proposed user-side algorithm can be automated like in [Miniconda-Install](https://github.com/deto/Miniconda-Install).
 Actually adapting Miniconda-Install is the best way to go but should fix non https and developer UX problems first.

+Ideas can be taken from [Anaconda Project](https://github.com/Anaconda-Platform/anaconda-project) too.
+May be it would suit your need better.